CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Release-Versioning-and-Support-Policy.md

 ## Product End of Life

 Cumulus Linux and Cumulus RMP 3.7.12 have transitioned into the extended support phase (ESR).
 You can choose to continue using Cumulus Linux 3.7 ESR, a mature and stable operating system, or you can upgrade to Cumulus Linux 4.y.z, with the latest and greatest features.
-NVIDIA is going to support and maintain Cumulus Linux and Cumulus RMP 3.7 ESR for 3 years, until 21 February, 2023.
+NVIDIA supports and maintains Cumulus Linux and Cumulus RMP 3.7 ESR for 3 years, until 21 February, 2023.

 ### Cumulus Linux 5.y.z